Generic Name: ixazomib (ix AZ oh mib)

 Ixazomib is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

-Ixazomib is usually given after at least one other cancer medicine has been tried without success.
+Ixazomib is used to treat multiple myeloma (bone marrow cancer), in combination chemotherapy with lenalidomide and dexamethasone.
+This combination is usually given after at least one other cancer medicine has been tried without success.

 Ixazomib may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about ixazomib?